-Machine learning is executed in 4 stages:
+Machine learning is done in 4 stages:

 Let’s assume that we have a dataset with two variables: dogecoin news (input data) and dogecoin prices (output data).
-Of these, only half of the news and half of the prices are related, that is, we have done half of the markup: such news has passed — the price has changed this way.
+Of these, only half of the news and half of the prices are related, that is, we have done half of the markup: such news occurred — the price changed this way.
 We will assign the other half of the work to the model and let it determine which of the remaining news influenced the price of this cryptocurrency.

 Engineers involved in machine learning professionally also apply ensemble methods, i.e. multiple learning algorithms.
 A group of algorithms may provide more efficient predictions rather than each one individually.
 In addition, algorithms fix each other’s errors.